rhysbrettbowen/G-closure/README.md

 - can use - for first selector character instead of .
 - util functions moved to GG
 - can use $ or $$ instead of G or GG (not safe, overwrites $ and $$)
+- blur and focus are called using capture phase & IE uses focusin and focus out (see [quirksmode](http://www.quirksmode.org/blog/archives/2008/04/delegating_the.html))

 ### v0.5 ###